apache/openwhisk-debugger/client/README.md

    Creating action trampoline
 ```

-You may also choose to launch the debugger and attach to `foo` later:
+You may also choose to launch the debugger and attach to action `foo` later:

 ```ShellSession
 (wskdb) attach foo